emmercm/www/src/blog/_shell-command-throttling.md

 TODO: tagline

 I abuse [my dotfiles](https://github.com/emmercm/dotfiles).
-I put a lot of commands in them that I probably shouldn't, driving up
+I put a lot of commands in them that I probably shouldn't, making the time to launch a new terminal quite high.
+But I know that everything I want is initialized and ready to go every time:

+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4NDA4NjM5N119
+eyJoaXN0b3J5IjpbMTkxNDAxMzg2OV19
 -->